Least-Squares Finite Element Methods for nonlinear problems: A unified framework: The Least-Squares approach

 for all $\bfv\in\bV$.
-The energy balance \eqref{eq:generalEnergy} implies the well-posedness of the minimization of the Least-Squares functional in any finite dimensional subspace $\bV_{\mathcal T}$ based on a triangulation $\mathcal T$ of $\Omega$.
+The energy balance \eqref{eq:generalEnergy} implies the well-posedness of the minimization of the Least-Squares functional in any finite-dimensional subspace $\bV_{\mathcal T}$ based on a triangulation $\mathcal T$ of $\Omega$.
 Up to a constant, the error of the finite element solution is bounded by the best approximation error